A Deep Dive into Skilled Trades and Transportation

 Construction Estimator

-Labour demand and labour supply are expected to be fairly balanced in Canada through 2028.
-Ontario will expect a moderate number of new positions created and several positions will become available due to retirements.
-Employment growth will be due to investments in infrastructure and public facilities, industrial projects such as mining, and improved commercial construction, steady demand for housing, as well as use of models such as public-private partnerships (P3) and complex bidding processes may increase demand for estimation expertise, particularly for senior estimators with experience handling large projects.
+Labour demand and labour supply are expected to be broadly in line for this occupation group over the 2022-2031 period at the national level.
+Employment outlook for Ontario will be good with employment growth leading to several new positions and several positions becoming available due to retirements.
+There are a moderate number of unemployed workers with recent experience in this occupation.
+Employment growth will be supported by favourable construction activity expected across Ontario, large investments in infrastructure, public facilities, and industrial projects such as mining and improved commercial construction.
+A steady demand for new housing including the construction of multi-unit buildings in some of Ontario’s largest urban centres, and the use of models such as public-private partnerships (P3) and complex bidding processes may increase demand for estimation expertise, particularly for senior estimators with experience handling large projects.
+Most estimators work in the construction industry, with a smaller number working in manufacturing and architectural, engineering and related services.

 Construction Manager